How to tell which nutrient a plant needs by understanding and observing nutrient mobility in tomato plants.

 Nitrogen, for example, moves around a plant’s system quickly – because nitrogen is mobile.
 Calcium on the other hand, is immobile and does not move from one part of a plant to another, once it gets into a plants system it stays in that area.

 If top leaves need more nitrogen than is being supplied by the roots, the top leaves will take the extra nitrogen they need from the lower leaves.
+This is sometimes referred to as translocation.

 Magnesium is also mobile and is regularly moved from the lower to the upper leaves if required.